hildebrandt-carl/ImprovingNeuralNetworks/src/Adv-Gen/README.md

 ## Running

-There are two files in this directory, the viewer and the dataset generation tool.
+There are three files in this directory, the adversarial viewer, the dataset generation tool and the dataset combination tool.
 To view adversarial examples you can run the following:

 ```
 $ python3 adversarial-dataset.py "<NetworkName>" "<AttackType>"